 Are your fields presented in a single-column format?

 Instead of laying them out horizontally or in a dual-column format, make sure your form fields are presented in a single column.
-Two columns will interrupt the downward progress of your visitor as they fill out each field (an exception can be made regardingated fields like city/zip code).
+Two columns will interrupt the downward progress of your visitor as they fill out each field (an exception can be made regarding related fields like city/zip code).

 Are similar fields and labels grouped together?

-Fields like first and last, city and zip code, credit card and CVV should be close to each other — as should identifying information like labels.
+Fields like first name and last name, city and zip code, credit card and CVV should be close to each other — as should identifying information like labels.
 Those labels should be above each field instead of within it, as research has shown disappearing placeholder text has the potential to frustrate and confuse visitors.

 Can you combine or alter form fields to reduce friction?